astroferreira/CEERS_EPOCHS_MORPHO/README.md

 https://arxiv.org/abs/2210.01110

-If you use this dataset we kindly ask to reference it as ask:
+If you use this dataset we kindly ask to reference it as:

-@ARTICLE{2022arXiv221001110F,
+`@ARTICLE{2022arXiv221001110F,
        author = {{Ferreira}, Leonardo and {Conselice}, Christopher J. and {Sazonova}, Elizaveta and {Ferrari}, Fabricio and {Caruana}, Joseph and {Tohill}, Cl{\'a}r-Br{\'\i}d and {Lucatelli}, Geferson and {Adams}, Nathan and {Irodotou}, Dimitrios and {Marshall}, Madeline A. and {Roper}, Will J. and {Lovell}, Christopher C. and {Verma}, Aprajita and {Austin}, Duncan and {Trussler}, James and {Wilkins}, Stephen M.}, title = "{The JWST Hubble Sequence: The Rest-Frame Optical Evolution of Galaxy Structure at $1.5 < z < 8$}", journal = {arXiv e-prints},